Reach Your Highest Potential With Hypnosis for Success

 “The brain is not a bag of chemicals.”

 When someone ingest some antidepressant, it bathes the whole brain with chemicals as if they were pouring oil over the whole of their mental engine.
 Instead, Anderson advocates the use of targeted treatments by allowing some chemicals to act on specific parts of the brain.

 Most people who are prescribed antidepressants end up discontinuing the treatment because of the side effects: the drowsiness, light-headedness, and headaches that can prevent them from engaging in activities.
 Insomnia, blurred vision can really impair a person’s ability to function as they used to.
 When you add bloating and constipation, the discomfort can worsen the quality of life.
 No wonder people stop taking the pills.

 A 2010 study by Barbara McCann, PhD and Sara Landes, PhD, contends “there are several compelling arguments for the inclusion of hypnotic approaches in the array of strategies for dealing with depression”.
-Hypnosis can help solve symptoms such as insomnia, build a more positive outlook and produce a mindset shift by facilitating the retrieval of past positive experience.
+Hypnosis can help solve symptoms such as social anxiety, insomnia, build a more positive outlook and produce a mindset shift by facilitating the retrieval of past positive experience.

 There have not been as many studies on hypnosis to treat depression as we would hope.
 One reason is the perception that the current solutions (antidepressants or psychotherapy) are sufficient.
 Dr Kirsh’s study clearly shows that the first solution might have been overestimated.

 Renewed Edge: Your Counselling & Hypnotherapy Centre in Hong Kong

 Are you aware of the benefits of hypnosis?
 You may not have a complete picture of its applications.
 As the premier counselling & hypnotherapy Centre in Hong Kong, we apply counselling and hypnotic methods to help you enjoy a happier and healthier life.